m101yosef/m101yosef.github.io/content/authors/admin/_index.md

   - name: Mansoura University

 # Short bio (displayed in user profile at end of posts)
 bio: A Data Scientist and Researcher, focusing on deep reinforcement learning, human-AI interaction, and human brain.
-Also, I love to design my visuals by myself.

 # Interests to show in About widget
 interests: